John E. Sindoni

 Mr. Sindoni also handles class actions representing authors.
 In Keiler et al. v.
 Harlequin Enterprises Ltd. et al., No. 12-5558 (S.D.N.Y.), a class action challenging Harlequin’s methodology for calculating e-book royalties, Mr. Sindoni was responsible for briefing an appeal in the Second Circuit Court of Appeals that reversed the trial court's order dismissing the complaint.
 After the case was remanded back to the trial court, he was involved in discovery and mediation, which led to a class-wide settlement.
 In connection with the firm’s representation of a class of freelance writers in a class action against the leading electronic databases in In re Literary Works in Electronic Databases Copyright Litigation, MDL No. 1379 (S.D.N.Y.), Mr. Sindoni handled the dispute resolution process that resolved the claim disputes raised by hundreds of participating print publications submitted as part of the settlement.

 Prior to joining Boni, Zack & Snyder, Mr. Sindoni was an associate in the trial department at Duane Morris LLP, where his experience included working on antitrust, commercial litigation, and antitrust matters, including American Express Travel Related Services, Inc. v.
 Visa U.S.A., Inc., No. 04-CV-08967-BSJ-DFE (S.D.N.Y.) (represented a credit-card issuer in defense of antitrust action related to Visa and MasterCard rules and policies); In re Hydrogen Peroxide Antitrust Litig., MDL No. 1682 (E.D.
-Pa.) (representing a chemical company that opted out of a class action and pursued its own antitrust claims); Cosmetic Gallery, Inc. v.
-Schoeneman Corporation et al., No. 01-4896 (D.N.J.) (representing a distributor defendant in action alleging group boycott relating to limited distribution policies for hair care products); Schreiber et al. v.
+Pa.) (represented a chemical company that opted out of a class action and pursued its own antitrust claims); Cosmetic Gallery, Inc. v.
+Schoeneman Corporation et al., No. 01-4896 (D.N.J.) (represented a distributor defendant in action alleging group boycott relating to limited distribution policies for hair care products); Schreiber et al. v.
 Eli Lilly & Co., No. 05-2616 (E.D.
-Pa.) (representing plaintiffs in an inventorship and patent infringement suit relating to a major pharmaceutical product); and a AAA arbitration in which he represented a manufacturer in a dispute with national retailer over breach of distribution agreement.
+Pa.) (represented plaintiffs in an inventorship and patent infringement suit relating to a major pharmaceutical product); and a AAA arbitration in which he represented a manufacturer in a dispute with national retailer over breach of distribution agreement.

 Prior to joining Boni, Zack & Snyder, Mr. Sindoni also served as a Staff Attorney for the United States Court of Appeals for the Third Circuit.